mesosphere/dcos-docs-site/pages/dkp/kaptain/1.2.0-1.1.0/release-notes/1.1/index.md

 ### New features

-* Upgradability and configuration updates of existing Kaptain installations without user workloads interruption
+* Full live upgradability of Kaptain and all of its configurations without interruption of user workloads
 * Highly-available and scalable MinIO operator for in-cluster Pipelines data storage
 * Consolidated highly-available and scalable MySQL cluster for Katib, Metadata, and Pipelines
 * S3 Backup/Restore for the MySQL cluster